Centennial Divorce Attorneys

 1. The complexity of the case - For example: Do the parties agree on how to split assets?
 Did the couple obtain a significant amount of real estate during the marriage?
 How will debt be divided?
 Do the parties own a business together?

-2. Whether the divorce is contested or uncontested - Contested divorce can last much longer than an uncontested divorce, depending on how well the parties are willing to negotiate the terms of the divorce.
+2. Whether the divorce is contested or uncontested - Contested divorce can last much longer than an uncontested matter, depending on how well the parties are willing to negotiate the terms.

 What is Colorado's Mandatory Waiting Period?